-Huddersfield: Boy, 15, 'critical' after Woodhouse Hill assault
+Huddersfield school attack: Boy, 15, critically injured

 A West Yorkshire Police spokesperson said "inquiries are under way to establish the circumstances".

-Police said a cordon remained in place as investigations were carried out in the area.
+The force said a cordon remained in place as investigations were carried out in the area.

 Follow BBC Yorkshire on Facebook, Twitter and Instagram.
 Send your story ideas to yorkslincs.news@bbc.co.uk.